DerSchmale/helixjs/README.md

 you're coming from an old-school Flash background, you may also run into approaches that are similar to the original Away3D "Broomstick" prototype that I developed back in 2010 before it became 4.0.

-*(DirectX 10+ is absolutely awesome, I don't care what your friendly local GL-only fanboi says)*
+*(DirectX 10+ is absolutely awesome, I don't care what your friendly local GL-only fanboy says)*

 In any case, I think it's worth making things open source.
 There may always be things to learn and teach doing so.